Utkarshgg/MyOwnMcDonalds/README.md

 # MyOwnMcDonalds
-This is a file handling project I made in c++, Had quite a lot of making it!
+This is a file handling project I made in c++, Had quite a lot of fun making it!